msinamsina/pyautomail/docs/index.rst

    <br>

-Welcome to the documentation for **automail**, a powerful Python package designed for automated email sending, especially tailored for large scale Email or Gmail automation.
+Welcome to the documentation for **pyautomail**, a powerful Python package designed for automated email sending, especially tailored for large scale Email or Gmail automation.
 In today's fast-paced digital world, effective communication is a vital aspect of many businesses and projects which rely on email as a primary means of communication.
 However, manually sending individual emails or even managing bulk email campaigns can be time-consuming and error-prone.

-**Automail** comes to the rescue by providing a seamless and efficient solution for automating email communication.
+**Pyautomail** comes to the rescue by providing a seamless and efficient solution for automating email communication.
 Whether you need to send personalized emails to a vast audience, conduct email marketing campaigns, or automate routine email tasks, this package is your go-to tool.
 Its user-friendly interface